ssoonmi/book-lending-client-example/part3.md

 ## Deleting a Book

-Let's add a delete button for a book on the `BookShow` page.
+Let's add a delete button for a book on the `BookShow` page which only allows logged in users to delete a book.

 First, you need to add a mutation to our server for deleting a book, `deleteBook`.